Rhodes has a dense road network. Although most of the roads in Rhodes are in good condition, there are some things you should have knowledge of.

 - If you are not familiar with driving a scooter or a motorbike, don't rent one, just because you happen to have a driving license valid for such vehicles.
 You are much better off with a car.
 If you can't afford to rent a car, use the public transportation services or a taxi.

 - The use of seat belts in cars and helmets on motorbikes and scooters is enforced by law.
 If you get caught not wearing a seat belt or helmet you will be forced to pay a fine.

 - Don't drink and drive.
 It is dangerous not only for you, but for others that may get in your way as well.
 Getting caught drunk behind the wheel can cat you into real trouble, depending on the amount of alcohol found in your system.

-For more information about driving on the island, as well as car hire possibilities, you can read our magazine article
+Looking for more information about driving on Rhodes?
+For more information about driving on Rhodes island, as well as car hire possibilities, you can read our more extensive magazine article